pstrsr/product-service/README.md

 # product-service

-CRUD-API to manage products in categories with a graph database
+CRUD-API to manage products in categories with a graph database.

 ## Challenge